 How To Read a Drug Test Cup

 Despite the wide range of drug test cups available, they all display results in about the same way.
-To read a drug test cup for results:
+A Guide to Drug Test Cups on how To read a drug test cup for results:

 - Collect a urine sample in the cup.
 Read results within 8 minutes of collection.